mayankdutta/programming_basics/Prototype Model.md

 > An initial prototype is presented to the user.
 They provide feedback & suggestions for improvements.
 Suggestions are refined by the dev, who then presents a more refined prototype.
 The user again provides a feedback.
 >
 > This process is repeated.

+##### Example
+- measurements of the shirt stitched from dealer.
+- shirt is not the right fit.
+- give shirt back to dealer and make alterations
+- start the system with stable requirements, then build the system iteratively & incrementally.
 #### Adv

 - faster and less expensive because the user needs are determined early removes misunderstanding & miscommunications.